| Instructor Information | Dr. Woit Office: ENG277

 although material covered will be the same.

-- If more than one ACR is submitted in a term, the student will be
+If more than 2 ACRs are submitted in a term, the student will be

 required to meet with the CS Program Director, who will investigate the issue, and may require a

 change to the student's course of studies.
-This meeting is automatically triggered by the second
+This meeting is automatically triggered by the third

 ACR, as per CS departmental policy.